TypstDocumentation

 Guide for LaTeX users

-This page is a good starting point if you have used LaTeX before and want to try Typst.
+This page is a good starting point if you have used LaTeX before and want to try out Typst.
 We will explore the main differences between these two systems from a user perspective.
 Although Typst is not built upon LaTeX and has a different syntax, you will learn how to use your LaTeX skills to get a head start.

 Just like LaTeX, Typst is a markup-based typesetting system: You compose your document in a text file and mark it up with commands and other syntax.
 Then, you use a compiler to typeset the source file into a PDF.
 However, Typst also differs from LaTeX in several aspects: For one, Typst uses more dedicated syntax (like you may know from Markdown) for common tasks.
 Typst's commands are also more principled: They all work the same, so unlike in LaTeX, you just need to understand a few general concepts instead of learning different conventions for each package.
 Moreover Typst compiles faster than LaTeX: Compilation usually takes milliseconds, not seconds, so the web app and the compiler can both provide instant previews.